cheyao/c64/README.md

 From linux

-    make clean
     # to program FPGA, will not persist after power off
-    make prog
+    make
     # to program flash, will persist after power off
-    make flash
+    make install

-With doublescan enabled in top module, there are difficulties with compiling for 12F.
-Trellis and Diamond 3.7 won't compile for 12F Diamond 3.11 will compile for 25F.

-# ESP32 OSD loader
+# Icepi Zero OSD loader

+Install https://github.com/boochow/micropython-raspberrypi to your Pi

-Download some PRG files and upload them to ESP32 flash or SD directory which should contain "c64" string in the path so the loader will use correct loader (to make it different from VIC20 which also has PRG files).
+Download some PRG files and upload them to a SD directory which should contain "c64" string in the path so the loader will use correct loader (to make it different from VIC20 which also has PRG files).

-To start ESP32 OSD service, type or put in main.py
+To start type or put in main.py

     import osd